luiul/retoure/README.md

 )
 ```

 In case we want to avoid redundancies in out database, we can run the following command.
-Note the default Sequelize configuration does not work with these keys (see Sequelize documentation on [model definition](https://sequelize.org/v5/manual/models-definition.html)).
+Note the default Sequelize ORM configuration does not work with these keys (see Sequelize documentation on [model definition](https://sequelize.org/v5/manual/models-definition.html)).

 ```sql
 create table zbs(